emmanuelkiranr/express-app/README.md

 Error: ENOENT: no such file or directory, open '/Users/emmanuel/Documents/MERN/express-app/views/layouts/main.handlebars
 ```

-The main layout is the HTML page wrapper which can be reused for the different views of the app. {{{body}}} is used as a placeholder for where the main content should be rendered.
+The main layout is a HTML page wrapper which can be reused for the different views of the app. {{{body}}} is used as a placeholder for where the content should be rendered.

-So we create a main.handlebars file inside a new dir layouts, This is the html layout/wrapper(empty body), we pass the body of different views/pages (login page, signup page) to the main.handlebars which takes this body and renders the entire html page.
+So we create a main.handlebars file inside a new dir layouts, This is the html layout/wrapper(empty body), we pass the content of different views/pages (login page, signup page) to the main.handlebars layout which takes this content and puts them in the {{{body}}} section and renders the entire html page.

 Now if we res.render the index page we can see it (currently empty body).

 Now start adding just the body part in `index.handlebars`.

-So when we call the render fn on a file firstly ctrl goes to the layouts inside the views folder and takes the main.handlebars file and to it injects the body of the file which we gave to be rendered.
+So when we call the render fn on a file firstly ctrl goes to the layouts inside the views folder and takes the main.handlebars file and to it injects the content/body of the file which we gave to be rendered.

-Also we can add components that need to be commonly rendered in all views like the navbar etc. inside partials
+Also we can add components that need to be commonly rendered in all views like the navbar etc. inside partials and call them in the main.handlebars using {{>navbar}}

 ### Bootstrap

 We can add the CDN links to css an js in the main.handlebars file and add the bootstrap properties to the body of different views.

-Note - Below methods are achieved using middleware
+Note - Below methods are achieved using middleware [check static files below]
 Also we can download bootstrap and add it to a file named `static`.
 And add the links in the `main.handlebars`

 ```